ied206/Joveler.FileMagician/Joveler.FileMagician/NUGET_README.md

 ## API

-`Joveler.FileMagician` provides `Magic` class, a wrapper of `libmagic`.
+`Joveler.FileMagician` provides the `Magic` class, a wrapper of `libmagic`.

-For advanced use cases, look for test codes on [Joveler.FileMagician.Tests](./Joveler.FileMagician.Tests/).

-`Magic` class implements the disposable pattern, so do not forget to clean up resources with `using` keyword.
+The `Magic` class implements the disposable pattern, so do not forget to clean up resources with the `using` keyword.

 ```csharp
 string result;